jenyss/idea-novelty-evaluator/README.md

 # idea-novelty-evaluator
+How novel is your idea?
+Has someone else already thought of it?
+How do we judge whether an idea is too wild, too ambitious, or incredibly valuable?
+Explore all of that with the Idea Novelty Evaluator.

 ## What It Does
 This project evaluates the novelty of a user-submitted idea by retrieving real-world instances of similar ideas from the web using Perplexity, clustering and embedding them, and visualizing them in 3D.
 Each data point is enriched with a short label, and the visual representation (bubble size) reflects how close each instance is to the original idea.